sailing-together/AstroAI/ABOUT.md

-# AstroAI - Your Personal Cosmic Guide 🌌
+# AstroAI - Your Personal Cosmic Guide and thoughtful companion 🌌

 ## Vision
 AstroAI combines traditional astrology with modern AI technology and immersive sound experiences to create a comprehensive personal cosmic guidance platform.